 Aside from shopping, the street has live entertainment and music for all to enjoy—it’s a true French experience!
 The best time to go is on a Sunday between 10am and noon.

 (Image Source: Parisianist)

 Even if you’re in Paris for the first time, you may have already heard that it’s known for the vast cafes found on every street.
 So if you’re in the mood for delectable wines and a traditional menu, make your way to La Palette.
-Located in the cafe central of Saint Germai, this small restaurant has not changed much since it opened in 1905.
+Located on Rue de Seine, this small restaurant has not changed much since it opened in 1905.
 You’ll see many locals stop here for some wine tasting while snacking on charcuterie…even Harrison Ford is known to stop by whenever he’s in town.

 (Image Source: Thatwhichwe.com)